| Clinical Use|

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate elvitegravir in combination with cobicistat + tenofovir + emtricitabine as an "alternative" regimen for use in initial treatment of HIV infection.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate the coformulation of elvitegravir + cobicistat + tenofovir + emtricitabine, as a "preferred" regimen for use in initial treatment of HIV infection, for patients whose estimated creatinine clearance is ≥70 mL/min.

 Elvitegravir has been studied primarily in initial therapy in adults.